krizkontrolz/Home-Assistant-nextion_handler/README.md

 Nextion Handler allows you to program a Nextion touch screen device (NSPanels in particular) to interact with Home Assistant (HA) **without having to do any coding in ESPHome YAML or Home Assistant automations**.
 It uses a supporting Python script (to handle '**command_strings**' that you program into your HMI files) together with some boilerplate code (that does the routine parts of executing your programmed commands).

-* **ESPhome** acts as simple broker tranferring command_strings from the Nextion to HA and Nextion Instructions back from HA to the Nextion (standarised boilerplate YAML configuration).
+* **ESPhome** acts as simple broker tranferring command_strings from the Nextion to HA and Nextion Instructions back from HA to the Nextion (standarized boilerplate YAML configuration).

 * **Home Assistant** configuration is a single automation to confgure the `nextion_handler.py` service (and includes a dictionary of entity_id aliases to help manage which Home Assitant entity you associate with each Nextion variable).

-* All programming logic is kept together in one place, the **Nextion Editor** HMI files, supported by standardised boilerplate code to handle the HA interaction loop.
+* All programming logic is kept together in one place, the **Nextion Editor** HMI files, supported by standardized boilerplate code to handle the HA interaction loop.

 ------------------------------------------------------------------------------
 ## Nextion Handler Framework Overview
-There are only 3 places where you need to add customised code to your Nextion Editor HMI file to link it to HA: 2 types of Nextion Handler commands (**NHCmds**), and 1 'subroutine'.
+There are only 3 places where you need to add customized code to your Nextion Editor HMI file to link it to HA: 2 types of Nextion Handler commands (**NHCmds**), and 1 'subroutine'.

 >'**SET**' commands assign Nextion variables the values of data you request from Home Assistant.